 - Bell Peppers

-Bell peppers are a delicious source of vitamin C, which is necessary for hair health for many reasons.
-To ensure that there is enough iron in red blood cells to carry oxygen to hair follicles, vitamin C is also used to form collagen, a structural fiber that helps our bodies hold everything together.
+Bell peppers are a delicious source of vitamin C, which is necessary for hair health.
+This ingredient helps ensure that there is enough iron in red blood cells to carry oxygen to hair follicles.
+Vitamin C is also used to form collagen, a structural fiber that helps our bodies hold everything together.
 Hair follicles, blood vessels, and skin all require collagen to stay healthy for optimal growth.
 Even minor vitamin C deficiencies can lead to dry, splitting hair that breaks easily.

 - Sweet Potatoes

-Beta-carotene in foods is converted to vitamin A in the body, and vitamin A is necessary for all cell growth, including hair which is what Sweet Potatoes contain.
+Beta-carotene in foods is converted to vitamin A in the body.
+Vitamin A is necessary for all cell growth, including hair which is what Sweet Potatoes contain.
 A deficiency in Vi can lead to dry, dull, lifeless hair and dry skin, which can flake off into dandruff.

-Almonds contain high amounts of magnesium, which is an essential mineral for having healthy strands.
+Almonds contain high amounts of fats, fiber, protein, magnesium and vitamin E, which are essential minerals for having healthy strands.
 Deficiency in magnesium is often linked to hair loss; therefore, consuming magnesium through almonds not only helps to maintain proper functioning of the body but also enables hair growth.

 - Sunflower Seeds